 SIG LEADS: Susan Cousin/Alan Yellup firstname.lastname@example.org

-If you are interested in joining this SIG or receiving more information about it, please contact the SIG Lead above or the SIG Co-ordinator (firstname.lastname@example.org)
+If you are interested in joining this SIG or receiving more information about it, please contact the SIG Lead above or the SIG Co-ordinator email@example.com

-‘About our schools; improving on previous best’ by Sir Tim Brighouse and Professor Mick Water will be published in December.
+‘About our schools; improving on previous best’ by Sir Tim Brighouse and Professor Mick Water was published in December 2021.
 It is based on their lifetime experience of being involved with schools and school improvement- each was a CEO of a city Local Authority after holding positions within schools.
 Their book is based on interviews with more than a dozen Secretaries of State, half a dozen HMCIs and Permanent Secretaries, together with dozens of others – CEOs of MATs, Headteachers, Teachers, Parents, Special Advisers and spokespeople for Business.
 Tim will set out ideas for a what he calls a ‘New Age of Hope, Ambition and Collaborative Partnerships’.

 8 June 2021 – In seeking a more equitable educational system for a post-pandemic world, Susan Cousin introduced Dr Helen Wright, author and former Headteacher whose presentation, ‘The answer to social mobility is global education’, explored how global education increased the range of opportunities available for social mobility.
 Subsequently, Helen Knights and Nina Sharma from the National Governance Association spoke about the NGA’s Framework for Ethical Leadership in Education.
 First published in 2019 and based on the Nolan Principles for Public Life, this highlighted seven virtues that should ideally underpin the governance of all educational institutions.